 Until the advent of the passenger elevator, nearly all multi-unit housing in the US was considered undesirable and low class.
 However, once residents no longer needed to hike up the stairs, the idea of living high above street level rapidly changed from a burden to a feature.

 Gilded Age Lifestyles of the Urban Rich and Famous

-The new residential apartment buildings allowed people to live in the maximum amount of luxury they could afford – varying in size and scope as shown at left in the plan of the Algonquin Hotel in New York.
+The new residential apartment buildings allowed people to live in the maximum amount of luxury they could afford – varying in size and scope as shown left in the plan of the Algonquin Hotel in New York.

-Some of the new residential high rises contained the full range of rooms found in an individual home, others, like the Algonquin, streamlined interior areas, relying on central kitchens to provide food and shared staff for housekeeping services.
-This convenience, especially for the ladies of the household, who now had less to to oversee, was actually viewed with suspicion.
+Some of the new residential high rises contained the full range of rooms found in an individual home, while others, like the Algonquin, streamlined interior areas, relying on central kitchens to provide food and shared staff for housekeeping services.
+This convenience, especially for the ladies of the household, who now had less to oversee, was viewed with suspicion.
 Some worked that “women relieved of their domestic duties would become irresponsible and flighty,” as Ranches, Rowhouses, and Railroad Flats (238) points out.

 Here’s a description of residential hotel life from Thrones, Dominations, a mystery novel set in 1936:

 “We have just taken a new flat in Hyde House. […] We have spacious rooms, and no kitchen at all — we can eat in the restaurant on the first floor, or get our meals sent up.
 We have no difficulty with servants, because the service is all run for us.
 All the heating is electric.
 It is just like being in a hotel, except that we can have our own furniture. […] The management even keep the cocktail cabinet fully stocked for us.”